mxenabled/react-native-widget-sdk/README.md

   scheme](https://www.npmjs.com/package/uri-scheme) package to manage your application's schemes.
 - Provide your application's scheme to the widget component with the `uiMessageWebviewUrlScheme` prop.
-Expo users should use `clientRedirectUrl` instead, see note below.
+Expo application that are not standalone should use `clientRedirectUrl` instead, see note below.

 ```jsx
 <ConnectWidget uiMessageWebviewUrlScheme="sampleScheme" />
 ```

-**Note for Expo users:** non-standalone Expo applications are not installed with a unique application scheme.
+**Note for Expo application:** non-standalone Expo applications are not installed with a unique application scheme.
 If this is the case for you, then you will need to use the `clientRedirectUrl` prop instead of `uiMessageWebviewUrlScheme`.
 Note that this does not apply for standalone Expo application, if your application is a standalone application you should continue to use the `uiMessageWebviewUrlScheme` prop.